 This underrated film never hit a market because it is so different, but with Ryan Gosling one of the most promising young actors today, you can't go wrong (watch for Kelli Garner as the girl who is in love with him, she is an up and coming actress).
 He is very careful about choosing his roles that say something to the public in his films that Lars will have you laughing and crying at the same time; it is compassionate, about love, tolerance, understanding and very, very funny.
 It was nominated for best screenplay and really should have been nominated for Best Actor.
 Compare this to this Oscar nominated role of the year before (Half-Nelson) and you will wonder why the Academy didn't nominate for this film.
 You go Ryan!

-Lars Scores with everyone5
+Lars Scores with everyone

 A lovely thought provoking movie that brings a plastic woman to life with skill, wit and craft.